Multiplicity of young isolated planetary mass objects in Taurus and Upper Scorpius: Conclusion

-This paradox highlights the sensitivity of low-mass BD and FFP formation to inborn and evolutionary effects.
-It raises new questions about the exact role of environmental factors in shaping the low-mass BD and FFP population and underlines the need for further observational confirmation of the physical nature of these wide systems.
+These results highlight the sensitivity of low-mass BD and FFP formation to inborn and evolutionary effects.
+They raise new questions about the exact role of environmental factors in shaping the low-mass BD and FFP population and underlines the need for further observational confirmation of the physical nature of these wide systems.
 Additionally, future observations at higher spatial resolution, particularly targeting the unexplored separation range below 7~au, will be crucial to providing a more complete picture of how environmental factors contribute to the formation and evolution of low-mass objects.

 \begin{appendix}